pallosp/conic_research_sympy/docs/api.md

 Computes the center-vertex distance of a conic.

 This corresponds to the semi-major axis length of real ellipses.
-In case of complex ellipses however the focal axis is the shorter one in terms of absolute value.
+In case of imaginary ellipses however the focal axis is the shorter one in terms of absolute value.

 The returned value is:
  - a positive number for ellipses and hyperbolas;
  - infinity for parabolas;
- - an imaginary number for complex ellipses;
+ - an imaginary number for imaginary ellipses;
  - `nan` for ideal point conics;
  - 0 for the other degenerate conics.